alirezamehrabi/CI-CD-Document/README.md

 ## Step 7: Make sure about GitHub Pages Configuration
 Navigate to **Settings > Pages** in your GitHub repository.
 Under **Build and deployment**,  **Source** should be **Deploy from branch** and  **Branch** should be **gh-pages**.

-Also you can visit you live site address there.
+Also you can visit your live site address there.

 ---